 You will earn a daily clicker score based on attendance as well as performance on in-class questions.
-Using a clicker other than your own is a violation of the Honor Code; having another individual use your clicker is a violation of the Honor Code.
-You will only get clicker points by attending the section for which you are registered.
-There are no opportunities to make up missed clicker points, and there will be no exceptions to this policy.
-In order to allow for illness, technical problems, and other unforeseen circumstances, I will drop 4 days' worth of clicker scores.
-Your clicker score will then be the average of all remaining daily scores.
+Here are some important things to note about clicker usage:

-You must register your clicker with TurningTechnologies prior to January 21st.
+- Using a clicker other than your own is a violation of the Honor Code; having another individual use your clicker is a violation of the Honor Code. - You will only get clicker points by attending the section for which you are registered. - There are no opportunities to make up missed clicker points, and there will be no exceptions to this policy. - In order to allow for illness, technical problems, and other unforeseen circumstances, I will drop 4 days' worth of clicker scores.
+Your clicker score will then be the average of all remaining daily scores. - You must register your clicker with TurningTechnologies prior to September 1st.
 Registration instructions are posted on Sakai in the Administration folder under the Resources link.
-If you have any questions regarding clickers or clicker points, email econ410-admin@unc.edu.
+Be sure to enter your onyen (NOT PID!!) in the User ID box.